Coronavirus pandemic forces funeral homes, morgues into the frontline fight

 Most facilities have a month's supply on tap, but given much of the needed N-95 masks and surgical gloves are sourced from outside the country, it is unclear if supply will meet the demand as stockpiles diminish.
 Nonetheless, other critical needs such as caskets and embalming agents are made in the U.S., making them easier to come by.

-Stack said that they now continue to wear their PPE even after the embalming process, a sharp change from their standard procedures less than a few months ago.
+Stack said that they now continue to wear their PPE even after the embalming process.
 Funeral homes are also having to use three times the amount of cleaning and disinfectant materials than they did previously.

 But several funeral home workers emphasized that they simply do not know for how long a deceased victim may be infectious.
 Some speculated 72 hours, others said longer, but the jury is out.

-Adding to the tremendous pain and grief familes have to endure in the face of loss, is the notion that not only could they not be by a loved one's side in their final stretch of life, but they cannot be there to bid a proper goodbye, either.
+Adding to the tremendous pain and grief families have to endure in the face of loss, is the notion that not only could they not be by a loved one's side in their final stretch of life, but they cannot be there to bid a proper goodbye, either.
 Mourners can neither gather in solace due to social distancing mandates, nor hold viewings, wakes or engage in other comforting rituals at churches, temples, mosques, and other houses of worship as almost all have been ordered shut.

 DO COUNTRIES WITH HIGH RATES OF MALARIA HAVE FEWER CORONAVIRUS DEATHS?